DZurawski/CS-410-Project/README.md

 ### Code Walk through

-environment.py
+**environment.py**
-- This file loads spacy language model which is a CNN trained on English blogs, comments, and news stories
+- Loads spaCy language model (en_core_web_lg) which is a CNN trained on English blogs, comments, and news stories
-- It also opens "pickled" pre-trained model that we trained on emails that were manually classified as important or not important by the team
+- Opens "pickled" pre-trained model that we trained on emails that were manually classified as important or unimportant

-ranker.py
+**ranker.py**
-- This file loads the training file, trains a spacy model and provides email scoring capability It contains the following functions:
+- Loads the training file, trains a spacy model and provides email scoring capability It contains the following functions:
-- clean function: it cleans input strings (removes white space, changes to lowercase, etc.)
+- clean function: cleans the input document and prepares it for text mining (removes stop word & white space, changes to lowercase, etc.)
-- score function: it provides a similarity score for input email
+- score function: provides a similarity score (float: 0 (imp) - 1 (unimp)) for input email based on cosine similarity with the trained data set
-- is_important function: it provides a similarity score for input email but as a boolean value (true or false)
+- is_important function: provides boolean value of classification on whether the input email is important or not based on the similarity score (true means important)

-summarizer.py
+**summarizer.py**
-- clean function: it cleans input strings (removes white space, changes to lowercase, etc.)
+- clean function: cleans the input document and prepares it for text mining (removes stop word & white space, changes to lowercase, etc.)
-- significant_words function: returns a list of the top *words*: most significant words to *document*.
+- significant_words function: returns a list of the most significant words in the input document(s)
-- significant_sentences function: returns a list of the top *sentences*: most significant sentences to *document*.
+- significant_sentences function: returns a list of the most significant sentences in the input document(s)
-- summarizing_sentences function: return a list of the top *sentences*: best summarizing sentences to *document*.
+- summarizing_sentences function: returns a list of the best summarizing sentences in the input document(s)

+**introduction.ipynb**
+- example usage of the etools classification and summarization of the input email document(s)

+**cranfield-evaluation-module.ipynb**
+- compares the implemented etools classifier output with the human classified output and provides accuracy, precision and recall to judge the effectiveness of etools.

 ## Team contributions
 ### Requirement analysis and evaluation of toolkits for this project